Sign Up

 3. Nurses' Global Assessment of Suicide Risk

-SSI evaluates suicidal thoughts' intensity.
-It includes 19 questions.
-Each scored 0, 1, or 2 based on severity.
+The SSI evaluates suicidal thoughts' intensity.
+It includes 21 questions, each scored 0, 1, or 2 based on severity.
 It places individuals into three categories: active suicidal desire, preparation, and passive suicidal desire.
 This scale was later revised and named the Modified Scale for Suicide Ideation (MSSI).
 This screen used a scale of 0 to 3, increasing the ability to discriminate between those thinking about suicide and those likely to attempt it.

-C-SSRS is used in primary care settings and is available in over 100 languages.
-The C-SSRS does not require mental health training to administer effectively and provides criteria for the next steps based on the score.
+The C-SSRS is used in primary care settings and is available in over 100 languages.
+The C-SSRS does not require mental health training to be administered effectively and provides criteria for the next steps based on the score.

 The Nurses' Global Assessment of Suicide Risk includes 15 items that help assess a person's risk of attempting suicide.
 It allows clinicians to evaluate high and low-risk characteristics quickly.
-Each item on the screen is supported by research; however, the screen has not been empirically tested.
+Each item on the screen is supported by research; however, the screen has not been empirically tested (Cutcliffe & Barker, 2004).

 Specific Mental Illnesses